Towards a Politics of ‘Pure Means’: Walter Benjamin and the Question of Violence

 3. Means and Ends

-This denial is not only of theoretical but of major political importance.
-Whereas the position of natural law is often at issue when armed anti-hegemonic, anti-statal, or anti-colonial struggles are to be legitimized, the opposite standpoint of positive law is normally put forward by the state in order to justify state repression and institutionalized coercion.
+This denial is not only of theoretical but also of major political importance.
+Whereas the position of natural law is often at issue when armed anti-hegemonic, anti-state, or anti-colonial struggles are to be legitimized, the opposite standpoint of positive law is normally put forward by the state in order to justify state repression and institutionalized coercion.
 Although both standpoints are diametrically opposed in their emphasis on either just ends or justified means, they share the belief that violence has always to be perceived within a causal chain of means and ends.
 Benjamin, however, insists on independent criteria for both just ends and justified means.

-Following this argumentation, even the most basic theological principle from the Decalogue, “Thou shalt not kill”, cannot be perceived as a forbidden means with regard to certain just or unjust ends.
+Following this argumentation, even the most basic theological principle from the Decalogue, “Thou shalt not kill,” cannot be perceived as a forbidden means with regard to certain just or unjust ends.
 On the contrary, the deed itself, the means of killing, has to be scrutinized as such without referring to a possible goal.
 Therefore, “no judgment of the deed can be derived from the commandment”; it does not exist “as a criterion of judgment, but as a guideline for the actions of persons or communities” (250).
 A guideline for actions, however, can never be fully applied to a situation since it only offers a general orientation; it always needs a negotiation whether and how a concrete situation can be guided by an ethical principle.
-It is precisely this infinite and non-accomplishable work of negotiation that arises from this lack of absolute judgment which Kant’s Metaphysic of Morals wanted to contain.
-According to Kant’s first formulation of the Categorical Imperative, you are to “act only according to that maxim whereby you can at the same time will that it should become a universal law.”
-Because this imperative is not a means to certain ends but a self-sufficient end-in-itself or pure end, it has to maintain a time-less and universal applicability to all possible historical situations.
-Yet Benjamin strongly opposes this empty and homogenous temporality of the Kantian Categorical Imperative.
+It is precisely this infinite and non-accomplishable work of negotiation that arises from this lack of absolute judgment, which Kant’s Groundwork of the Metaphysics of Morals wanted to contain.
+According to Kant’s first formula of the Categorical Imperative, you are to “act only according to that maxim whereby you can at the same time will that it should become a universal law.”
+Because this imperative is not a means to certain ends but a self-sufficient end-in-itself or pure end, it has to maintain a timeless and universal applicability to all possible historical situations.
+Yet Benjamin strongly opposes the empty and homogenous temporality of the Kantian Categorical Imperative.
 Since no historical situation is identical to another, nothing can be said categorically in advance.
-As much as the ‘force-of-law’ hinges on its universal applicability to any concrete historical situation, its classic ethical foundation in Kant’s Categorical Imperative is based upon a timeless universalizability abstracting from concrete historical and never recurring situations.
+As much as the ‘force-of-law’ hinges on its universal applicability to any concrete historical situation, its classic foundation of morality in Kant’s Categorical Imperative is based upon a timeless universalizability abstracting from concrete historical and never recurring situations.
 For Benjamin, therefore, the universal value of an ethical guideline must never be conflated with the universalizability of judgments, principles, or imperatives.

-4. The Dialectic of Mythic Violence
+4. Mythic Violence

 “… the beautiful, the judging of which has as its ground a merely formal purposiveness, i.e., a purposiveness without an end, is entirely independent of the representation of the good, since the latter presupposes an objective purposiveness, i.e., the relation of the object to a determinate end.”